marimeryboh/Aeropolis_297281/README.md

 The primary goal of this project is to evaluate the performance of various machine learning models in predicting drone cargo capacity.
 Specific objectives include:
 -  ⁠Identifying the best-performing model in terms of accuracy and computational efficiency.
--  ⁠Exploring the impact of preprocessing techniques on model performance.
+-  Analyzing the impact of preprocessing techniques on model performance.

 **Regression Models**

-To predict the continuous target variable ⁠`Cargo_Capacity_kg`⁠, regression analysis was employed, since our aim is to predict continuous outcomes based on input features.
+To predict the continuous target variable ⁠`Cargo_Capacity_kg`⁠, regression analysis was employed since our aim is to predict continuous outcomes based on input features.

-Three machine learning algorithms were implemented:
+We implemented three machine learning algorithms:

 1.⁠ ⁠**Linear Regression**:
    - A baseline model chosen for its simplicity and interpretability.